Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

 # Examples for this library
+The examples are available at File > Examples > Examples from Custom Libraries / IRremote.<br/>
  In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.

 #### SimpleReceiver + SimpleSender
-This examples are a good starting point.
+The **[SimpleReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino)**  and **[SimpleSender](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleSender/SimpleSender.ino)** examples are a good starting point.
 A simple example can be tested online with [WOKWI](https://wokwi.com/projects/338611596994544210).

 #### TinyReceiver + TinySender